auguwu/Wumpcord/README.md

 ```

 ## Clustering
-> Only use the API if your bot is over ~10k guilds or more since the ShardedClient will error if it's over the cap to use the Clustering API (may change in the future)
+> Only use the API if your bot is over ~10k guilds or more since the Client will error if it's over the cap to use the Clustering API (may change in the future)

 This is basically an extension to Wumpcord that allows the ability to cluster your bot without any external dependencies.